Holland & Knight LLP - The Inside View

 Main areas of work

-Holland & Knight advises clients in a broad range of practice areas falling within business, government, healthcare, litigation, and real estate.
-Attorneys work collaboratively across practices and teams, drawing upon their legal and industry knowledge to advise clients on their most important matters.
+Holland & Knight advises clients across a broad range of practice areas, including Corporate, M&A and Securities, Financial Services, Government, Healthcare, Litigation, Real Estate, and Wealth & Tax.
+Attorneys collaborate across practices and teams, drawing on deep legal and industry knowledge to advise clients on their most important and complex matters.

 Firm profile

-Holland & Knight, a global law firm with approximately 2,200 lawyers and other professionals in 35 offices throughout the world, provides outstanding career opportunities for attorneys at all levels.
-To address clients' needs as effectively and efficiently as possible, we work collaboratively, drawing upon our depth and breadth of legal experience and industry knowledge.
-Our "one-firm" structure means that we work across departments and offices so that we can support the most complex matters at all levels, with comprehensive and value-added service.
-We believe it is essential to offer our clients the broad range of perspectives that a diverse team brings, thus encouraging innovative thinking and unique solutions.
+Holland & Knight is a global law firm with approximately 2,200 lawyers and other professionals in 35 offices worldwide.
+The firm offers outstanding career opportunities for attorneys at all levels.
+To serve clients as effectively and efficiently as possible, we operate under a one-firm model, working collaboratively across departments and offices to support matters of all sizes and levels of complexity with comprehensive and value-added service.

 Recruitment